 Eligibility for grant aid is based on financial need as determined through information provided on the FAFSA.
 Grant awards are given to qualifying students and, except under extremely limited conditions, do not need to be repaid.
+See each program's website for application instructions.

 The two largest grant programs are: